What is a DDoS Attack and How Does It Work?

 DDoS Attack Detection:

-• Network mapping and telemetry techniques identify attack sources.
+• Network mapping and telemetry can find attack sources.

 Prevention:

-DDoS protection protects against DDoS attacks.
-DDoS protection can be implemented at the network level, server level, and DNS level.
+DDoS protection stops attacks.
+It can be set up at the network, server, or DNS level.

 At the network level:

-Anti-DDoS software, such as Incapsula, protects websites against DDoS attacks.
-Incapsula uses a global network of scrubbing centers to protect websites against DDoS attacks.
+Anti-DDoS software, like Incapsula, protects websites.
+Incapsula uses scrubbing centers to defend against attacks.

 What is the impact of DDoS Attacks on your business?

-DDoS attacks can have a huge impact on your business.
-A DDoS attack occurs when a cyber-attacker floods a target with so much traffic, it causes service interruption and denial of service.
-This can be a targeted attack or a mass attack, but either way it can cripple businesses and cause revenue loss.
+DDoS attacks can severely harm your business.
+They flood a target with traffic, causing service disruptions.
+This can be a targeted or mass attack, hurting businesses and causing revenue loss.

 CAPTCHA: